kamlesh942/Uber-Clone-Project/README.md

 - Check that the Authorization header format is correct if using header-based authentication.
 - If logout returns 200 but the token still works, verify the blacklist middleware is properly checking the `blackListToken` collection.
 - Ensure `JWT_SECRET` and database connectivity are properly configured.

+## Captain Registration — POST /captains/register

+Purpose

+Register a new captain (driver) with vehicle information.
+The server validates input, hashes the password, stores the captain and vehicle details, and returns a JWT token plus the captain's profile.

+Route

+The endpoint is at `/captains/register`.

+What to send

+Send a JSON request with captain name, email, password, and vehicle details.
+The captain's first name must be at least 3 characters, the email must be valid and unique, and the password must be at least 6 characters.
+The vehicle object requires: color (min 3 chars), plate number (min 3 chars), capacity (integer >= 1), and vehicleType which must be one of car, motorcycle, or auto.

+Example: a captain named Bob Smith with email bob.captain@example.com, password CaptainP@ss1, driving a blue car with plate ABC123 and capacity 4.

+Successful response

+Returns HTTP 201 Created with a JSON object containing the JWT token and the created captain's details (email, fullname with firstname and lastname, vehicle with color, plate, capacity, and vehicleType).
+The password is not included.

+Error responses

+400 Bad Request for validation failures (invalid email, firstname too short, password too short, invalid vehicle type, etc.) or if a captain with the same email already exists.
+500 Internal Server Error for unexpected database or server issues.

+Implementation flow

+The controller receives the request, checks for duplicate emails, hashes the password with bcrypt, calls the service to create the captain document, generates a JWT token, and returns it with the captain object.

+---